microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_readme.md

 ```

 Sometimes you might also want to add a new NFS node, which currently has not been automated.
 Any change to infra node would be considered a cluster change, as for now, we redeploy the whole cluster instead of adding a infra node.
 Contact us for more details.

+## dynamically scaling up/down # or workers
+specify "dynamic_worker_num" in config.yaml,
+and use `./cloud_init_aztools.py dynamic_around`.
+the monitoring frequency is specified by "monitor_again_after" in config.yaml

 ## back up and restore cluster information
 ```